freekode/freekode.github.io/_posts/2015-05-03-wow-first-addon.md

 I have tried to write my own simple addon for WoW.
 There are many tutorials about creating addons.
 But, many of them are deprecated or not give you the full understanding about addons structure.
 I would like to write my own experience.

 It will be a very simple addon, even without buttons.
-This addon will show coordinates, azimyth and pith in a small window.
+This addon will show coordinates, azimuth and pitch in a small window.
 Addon you can find [here](https://github.com/freekode/TestAddon/).

 Also there are some libs for developing.
 And next tutorial will be about Ace3 library.